dimanikulin/dimanikulin/PublishWhat1.md

 Ensuring the inclusion of these must-have chapters will contribute to the clarity, accessibility, and overall effectiveness of the document.

-# Optional chapters
+# Optional Chapters
-I would like to say **Definitions, Acronyms, Abbreviations** and **References** chapters are optional.
+I would like to note that the **Definitions, Acronyms, Abbreviations** and **References** chapters are optional.

-Generally there's no need for a glossary.
+Generally, there is no need for a glossary.

-If there are terms the reader may not know, please explain them where and when they are mentioned.
+If there are terms that the reader may not know, please explain them where and when they are mentioned.

 # What I put into my chapters
 ## "Headline" chapter